Workplace Explosions in Pennsylvania

 Workers who are injured in workplace explosions are generally entitled to workers’ compensation benefits under the Pennsylvania Workers’ Compensation Act.
 If you were injured in a workplace explosion, contact a Philadelphia workers’ compensation lawyer who can ensure your rights are protected.

-Death Benefits for Families of Workers Killed in Explosions
+Death Benefits for Families

 According to the Bureau of Labor Statistics (BLS), workplace fires and explosions fatally wounded 209 people during 2015 and 2016.
 In Pennsylvania, families of workers who have died in workplace accidents are eligible for death benefits.
 The amount of death benefits qualifying family members may collect depends on several factors including the deceased worker’s average weekly wages.
 Death benefits also include up to $3,000 in reasonable funeral and burial expenses.